What are “Other Equity Investment Vehicles”?

 REIT: were first introduced in the US in the 1960s to provide access for retail investors to larger and more diversified portfolios of commercial and residential real estate.
 Originally REITs were designed as passive investment vehicles.
 Over time, REITs have transitioned to more actively managed portfolios.

 REITs can be private entities or traded on a major stock exchange.
 A key advantage of REIT is that it can sidestep corporate tax by passing on 90% or greater of its taxable income to shareholders.
 Therefore, unlike a typical equity holding where both a company and an investor pay taxes on income, in a REIT only the shareholders pay taxes.
-REITs are typically high-yielding investments, as they pass on 90% or more of the income onto holders.
+REITs are typically high-yielding investments, as they pass on 90% or more of the income to holders.
 REITs tend not to reinvest income – historically, over 60% of the total return from REITs has been from dividends.
 Broadly, there are two different types of REITs – Equity REIT and Mortgage REIT.

 MLPs: unlike most partnerships, Master Limited Partnerships are public companies, and their shares (called units) trade on the major stock exchanges.
 Similar to REITs, MLPs also benefit from favorable tax rules and they do not pay taxes at the company level by passing on income to investors.

-There are generally four categories within the MLP universe: transportation (transportation MLPs move energy commodities such as oil and natural gas from one place to the other), processing (this includes any business that transforms the raw product into a usable form), storage (which involves the storing of the underlying commodity) and lastly production and mining (which is less common and this includes both the exploration, which is the searching for energy and the production, which is bringing it to the surface like crude oil, natural gas, coal, etc.
+There are generally four categories within the MLP universe: transportation (transportation MLPs move energy commodities such as oil and natural gas from one place to the other), processing (this includes any business that transforms the raw product into a usable form), storage (which involves the storing of the underlying commodity) and lastly production and mining (which is less common and this includes both the exploration, which is searching for energy and the production, which is bringing it to the surface like crude oil, natural gas, coal, etc.

 REITs – Estimating Value: Funds from Operations